Looking for the price of acne treatments at our clinic?Click to expand

 Solving the outbreak of pimples for a condition like acne often requires multiple types of treatments.
 This is because there are many types of acne, and different people respond differently to treatments.
-The location of acne on the body, the age of the person, and their health history all play a part in the solutions we’ll recommend for this skin problem.
+The location of acne on the body, the age of the person, and their health history can also play a part in the solutions we’ll recommend for this skin problem.

-It all starts, however, with a personalized consultation at our clinic.
-During this consultation, you’ll not only meet with a licensed physician (though, this is not covered by MSP).
+It all starts, with a personalized consultation at our clinic.
+During this consultation, you’ll meet with a licensed physician (though, this is not covered by MSP).
 You’ll also undergo a UV photography scan using the VISIA® Complexion Analysis system.
 In addition to measuring your skin’s aging factors, it also identifies large pores, and regions containing porphyrins bacteria (the precursors to acne).
-We’ll be able to see under your visible layer of skin, so we can really hone in on acne treatments, and see how bad, or promising, your condition is.
+We’ll be able to see under your visible layer of skin, so we can really hone in on acne treatments, and see how severe, or promising, your condition is.

 The other thing we’ll look out for are your acne scars, if any.
 These often go hand-in-hand with acne treatments.
-So, it’s likely you’ll be offered solutions for both of these skin issues during your consult with us.

-Thereafter, possible solutions to solve acne itself (not necessarily acne scars), include:
+Thereafter, possible solutions to solve acne include:

 - High-concentration skin care products, such as the SkinMedica® line, or prescriptions